-Campus Public Safety (CPS) falls under the purview of the Office of the Vice President for Administration.
+Campus Public Safety (CPS) falls under the purview of the Office of the Chief Financial Officer.

-The department is staffed with a Director, Supervising Officer, Senior Officer, Public Safety Officers, Student Officers (Cadets), Administrative/Dispatch Personnel, and Federal Work-Study Employees.
+The department is staffed with a Director, Supervising Officer, Senior Officer, Public Safety Officers, a Services Coordinator, Student Cadets and Federal Work-Study Employees.